 2 What Causes “The Link You Followed Has Expired” Error

 “The link you followed has expired” error is common when uploading a WordPress theme or plugin from the WordPress admin area to your website.
-The default settings for WordPress hosting companies limit the size of a file you can upload via the WordPress admin panel.
+The default settings for WordPress hosting companies limit the file size you can upload via the WordPress admin panel.
 If you try to upload a theme file that is larger than the normal limit, you will receive this error message.

 Moreover, the fundamental issue is the lack of a description of this error.
-The error notice provides little information about what is wrong, and hence beginners usually find it difficult to solve this error.
-You can always check the configuration values from WordPress Dashboard > Tools > Site Health > Info > Server, as shown below.
+The error notice provides little information about what is wrong, so beginners usually find it difficult to solve this error.
+You can always check the configuration values from WordPress Dashboard → Tools → Site Health → Info → Server, as shown below.

 Even if your installation and hosting have enough upload limits, WordPress will be unable to upload larger files if the maximum execution time is limited and its value is minimal.
 You will receive an error message stating that the link you followed has expired in these circumstances.
 Now let’s look at how to fix this error with ease.

 3 How to Fix “The Link You Followed Has Expired” Error

 Increasing your website’s file upload size, PHP memory, and execution time limitations is the easiest approach to fix this error.
 We’ll show you different ways to solve this error, and you can choose the best for your hosting environment.

 We strongly recommend you back up your website before changing the core WordPress files.